-- Market day is Thursday
+- Market day: Thursday

-- Day trip to neighbouring must-see village of Cucuron (4km)
+- Nearby must-see village: Cucuron (4km)

 The buildings of pale beige and gray stone spiral around the rock on which the village stands.
 Walk along the ancient cobblestone streets next to the soaring high stone houses with their pale blue and mint green shutters.
-There’s a reason why it’s so popular with tourists, it truly is so beautiful!
+There’s a reason why Gordes is so popular with tourists, it truly is so beautiful!

 Top things to do in Gordes:

 This beautiful village features a charming town centre with some lovely old fountains throughout.
 It has so many delightful little shops and boutiques, as well as, restaurants and cafés.

 Top things to do in Lourmarin:

-- Market day is Friday
+- Market day: Friday

-- Day trip to neighbouring must-see village: Bonnieux (13km)
+- Nearby must-see village: Bonnieux (13km)

 You can just sense the history here, from the ancient fortified wall and towers, a beautiful sundial etched in stone or the faded wall signs that are barely legible.

 Top things to do in Menerbes:

-- Market day is Thursday
+- Market day: Thursday

-- Best restaurants in Menerbes: Maison de la Truffe et du vin du Luberon – has a lovely garden terrace that offers beautiful view of the sun setting in behind the mountains, oh, and also features the star ingredient, the truffle, in every dish (delicious!)
+- Maison de la Truffe et du vin du Luberon – has a lovely garden terrace that offers a beautiful view of the sun setting in behind the mountains, oh, and also features the star ingredient, the truffle, in every dish (delicious!)

-- Day trip to the neighbouring must-see village: Lacoste (6km)
+- Nearby must-see village: Lacoste (6km)

 Roussillon is situated in one of the largest ochre deposits in the world and is surrounded by magnificent red cliffs, ochre quarries and lush green pine trees.

 Top things to do in Roussillon:

-- Market day is Thursday
+- Market day: Thursday

-- Day trip to neighbouring must-see village: Joucas (6km)
+- Nearby must-see village: Joucas (6km)

 Roam the ancient medieval streets and admire the historical monuments at every turn.
 Be sure to visit one of the many local wineries while in this area.

 Top things to do in Seguret:

-- Market day is Sunday
+- Market day: Sunday

 It’s believed to be one of the oldest villages, making any history lovers’ dream.
-There is a small tourism office which will guide you through the village’s well-preserved sites, otherwise, they are not open to the general public.
+There’s a small tourism office which will guide you through the village’s well-preserved sites, otherwise, they’re not open to the general public.